lindvalllab/datefilter/README.md

 EMPI,Report_Date_Time,days_before,days_after
 ```
 For each EMPI, you specify the anchor date (again as month/day/year) as well as how many days
-before and after the date you are interested in collecting data from. **Any patient not included in
+before and after the date you are interested in collecting data from.
+By default, if a patient is
-the filter file will not be filtered; all records will be included**.
+not included in the filter file, their records will not be included in the output.
+To change this
+behavior, check the check box.

 If you want to specify patient information using other information than the EMPI (e.g. the MRN),
 that works too.
 Simply change `EMPI` above to `MRN` (or whatever column name you choose).